-Garden Lights, Holiday Nights at Atlanta Botanical Gardens (November 16, 2019–January 11, 2020)
+Garden Lights, Holiday Nights at Atlanta Botanical Garden (November 18, 2023–January 14, 2024)

 Garden Lights, Holiday Nights is one of Atlanta’s favorite Christmas attractions.
 Some new characters have joined the light display: Alice, the Red Queen, and the White Rabbit giant sculptures will be twinkling for the cheer of guests.
-The traditional highlight is "Nature’s Wonders—the largest curtain of synchronized light and sound in the world; this year, with new music and motions.
-Other famous displays include the Ice Goddess, the Walk of Flames, Tunnel of Light, and Orchestral Orbs.
+The traditional highlight is "Nature’s Wonders"—the largest curtain of synchronized light and sound in the world; this year, with new music and motions.
+Other famous displays include the Ice Goddess, the Walk of Flames, the Tunnel of Light, and Orchestral Orbs.
 Don't forget to drop by the Skylights Lounge in the Skyline Garden and see decorated larger-than-life plant giants glowing with colorful lights.
-Get into the Christmas spirit roasting some s’mores by the open fire and sipping warm drinks.
-A Christmas light show at the Atlanta Botanical Garden is spanning 30 acres and offers entertainment for all ages.
+Get into the Christmas spirit roasting s’mores by an open fire and sipping warm drinks.
+A Christmas light show at the Atlanta Botanical Garden spans 30 acres (12 ha) and offers entertainment for all ages.
 There will be limited capacity with tickets purchased online.
 Social distancing with masks on is a must.

-Holiday in the Park at Six Flags Over Georgia (November 24, 2019–January 5, 2020)
+Holiday in the Park at Six Flags Over Georgia (November 18–December 31, 2023)

-Stone Mountain Christmas at Stone Mountain Park (November 16, 2019–January 5, 2020)
+Stone Mountain Christmas at Stone Mountain Park (November 11, 2023–January 2, 2024)

-Lights of Life, Life University (November 28–December 31, 2019)
+Lights of Life, Life University (November 23–December 31, 2023)